-I kicked things off with my chocolate oatmeal porridge, something I’m not likely to indulge in very often for breakfast as although I have a sweet tooth, I prefer to at least start the day on a healthy note.
+I kicked these 15 sumptuous chocolate recipes off with my chocolate oatmeal porridge.
+It’s something I’m not likely to indulge in very often for breakfast, as although I have a sweet tooth, I prefer to at least start the day on a healthy note.
 Having said that, the chocolate was 70% cocoa and the porridge was made with a water & milk mix.

 A very enticing and rich sounding dark chocolate and prune plait came from Laura’s excellent blog How to Cook Good Food.
 A fellow member of the Real Bread Campaign, Laura is passionate about making bread and teaching others to do so.

 These chocolate American pancakes are not knew to Angela of Garden, Tea, Cakes and Me.
 It seems they make a regular appearance at the weekend breakfast table and I can quite see why.

 Ros of The more than occasional baker, really rose to the challenge and made her first ever yeasted bread.
 The success of this apple cinnamon chocolate braid has hopefully conquered her fear and we will see many loaves more loaves in the future.

 When I saw C’s entry from Cake, Crumbs and Cooking, my first thought was, what an earth are sliders?
 On reading, I found they are a very soft and moist milk bread roll into which C has incorporated cocoa to make these delicious looking chocolate sliders.
 As if this wasn’t enough, she topped them with choccy philly!

 Dashing Dom of Belleau Kitchen, went all romantic and in spending an afternoon with his loved one at Bettys tea rooms ended up with some rose tea.
 Well what could he do but bake this fabulous looking rose tea and chocolate swirl loaf.